supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Special Types of Relations on a Set.md

 - Bi-directional relationship is NOT allowed.
 - It also does NOT care about self-loops.

+> [!attention] If a relation is not symmetric, then it does NOT mean that the relation is anti-symmetric.

 ## Asymmetric Relation
 - It is the combination of [[Special Types of Relations on a Set#Ir-reflexive Relation|ir-reflexive relation]] and [[Special Types of Relations on a Set#Anti-Symmetric Relation|anti-symmetric relation]].
 - Self-loop is NOT allowed.